rabbitmq/rabbitmq-server/deps/rabbitmq_stomp/README.md

-If you checked out and built the `rabbitmq-public-umbrella` tree as per the instructions in the Plugin Development Guide, then you can run RabbitMQ with STOMP adapter directly from the source tree:
+If you checked out and built the `rabbitmq-public-umbrella` tree as per the instructions in the Plugin Development Guide, then you can run RabbitMQ with the STOMP adapter directly from the source tree:

     cd rabbitmq-public-umbrella/rabbitmq-stomp
     make run